unmonoqueteclea/examples/automl/automl-script/readme.md

     than this value if there aren't enough rules in the created association discovery models or if the same rules appear on more than one association discovery model.
+  * `balance-objective`: (boolean) Whether to balance classes proportionally to their category counts or not.
+True by default

 **WARNING** To avoid confusion, `configuration-params` are always overwritten by the corresponding input in `automl-execution` if this